mjavint/odoo-shortcuts/README.md

 * Added actions.
 * Added the functionality to create inherited views.
 * Added the functionality to create paper format to the reports.
+* The possibility has been added to transform the data file (example: account.move.csv) to its corresponding xml file (account_move_data.xml) with noupdate set to True activated by default so that it is only loaded once.

 ## How to install